 Divisibility: If divides , then there exists some integer such that .
 We use the notation to mean that divides .

 - If , then because (any nonzero number divides itself)

 This notation for divisibility will be important in the next section on congruence modulo.

 Now that we have a better understanding of the modulo operator and some of its related notations, let’s understand one of the most important concepts underlying the Diffie-Hellman key exchange: congruence modulo.

 Earlier, we observed that there are many numbers that, when divided by , give us the same remainder.
 For example:

 It would be inconvenient to have to spell out this relationship with words every time we want to express this “sameness,” so we can instead use a special notation to mean the same thing:

-You would read this as: “ is congruent to in modulo .”
+You would read this as: “ and are congruent modulo .”
 In plain terms, this says that and have the same remainder when divided by .

 For example, in our earlier exploration, we found that many numbers map to the same remainder when divided by .
 Here are just some of those congruence relations:

 - because and